 \section{Review of QCNN}

-A convolutional neural network (CNN) is a celebrated classical machine learning model that solves classification tasks, such as image recognition~\cite{LeCun2015-yl, Lecun1995-ot, Krizhevsky2012-kx}.
-A CNN consists of three different types of layers: convolutional, pooling, and fully connected layers.
-The convolutional layer filters input data to extract its local features, and the pooling layer coarse-grains the data to leave only relevant information.
-After the convolutional and pooling layers are alternately applied, the fully-connected transformation is applied to the remaining data to obtain a final output.
-In classification problems, for example, the output indicates which class the input data belongs to.
-For supervised learning tasks, CNN is trained to correctly classify training data.
+The convolutional neural network (CNN) is a celebrated classical machine learning model that solves various tasks, such as image classification~\cite{LeCun2015-yl, Lecun1995-ot, Krizhevsky2012-kx}.
+The CNN consists of three different types of layers: convolutional, pooling, and fully connected layers.
+The convolutional layer filters the input data to extract its local features, and the pooling layer coarse-grains the data to leave only relevant information.
+After the convolutional and pooling layers are alternately applied, the fully connected transformation is applied to the remaining data to produce a final output.
+For example, in classification problems, the output indicates which class the input data belongs to, and the CNN is trained to correctly classify training data.

-A QCNN is a CNN-inspired QNN model that can treat quantum data whose dimension is exponentially larger than classical ones and is expected to achieve practical quantum advantages~\cite{Grant2018-re, Cong2019-ov}.
-Similar to CNN, QCNN consists of convolutional, pooling, and fully connected layers [Fig.~\ref{fig: illust}(a)].
-The convolutional layers apply local unitary gates to extract the local features of input data, and the pooling layers discard some qubits to coarse-grain the quantum information.
-After alternately applying the two layers, we perform the fully connected unitary, measure the remaining qubits, and obtain an output indicating the data class.
-In QCNN, the quantum circuit is characterized by variational parameters, which are optimized to correctly classify training data.
-Such a variational algorithm is central in the NISQ era because it works even in a relatively shallow circuit~\cite{Preskill2018-xr}.
+The QCNN is a CNN-inspired QNN model that can process quantum data whose dimension is exponentially larger than classical ones and is expected to achieve practical quantum advantages~\cite{Grant2018-re, Cong2019-ov}.
+Similar to the CNN, the QCNN consists of convolutional, pooling, and fully connected layers [Fig.~\ref{fig: illust}(a)].
+The convolutional layers apply local unitary gates to extract the local features of the input data, and the pooling layers discard some qubits to coarse-grain the quantum information.
+After alternately applying the two types of layers, we perform the fully connected unitary, measure the remaining qubits, and obtain an output indicating the data class.
+In the QCNN, the quantum circuit is characterized by variational parameters, which are optimized to correctly classify training data.
+Such a variational algorithm is central in the NISQ era, as it works even in a relatively shallow circuit~\cite{Preskill2018-xr}.